Our Mission and What We’re About

 - Content and conceptual designs of the future museum exhibits are complete.

-- Legacy, Inc., and CPC jointly purchase Sam Hensley, Jr. Estate which contains personal and professional items of Patsy Cline.
+- Legacy, Inc., and CPC jointly purchase Sam Hensley, Jr. (her brother) Estate which contains personal and professional items of Patsy Cline.

 - New York Times includes the future Patsy Cline Museum on its list of exciting planned new museum projects opening in the United States.